 The goal of this work is to classify the focus of attention of a subject who is switching his or her attention between a number of surrounding objects.
-The specific application is to classify the focus of attention of a car driver as straight-ahead, towards the rear-view mirror, towards the dashboard etc. An explicit quantitative approach to this problem requires bf (a) rm a priori information about the interior geometry of the car and the calibration of the camera, and bf (b) accurate computation of the subject's location and gaze direction.
-This paper describes a more qualitative approach.
-The subject is observed over an extended period of time, and a "posespace histogram" is used to record the frequency with which particular head poses occur.
-For observation of a car driver, peaks will appear in the histogram according to the frequently viewed directions of straight-ahead, toward the dashboard, and the mirrors.
-Each peak is labelled, and the focus of attention of the driver in all subsequent images is then classified by use of the histogram.
+The specific application is to classify the focus of attention of a car driver as straight-ahead, towards the rear-view mirror, towards the dashboard etc. An explicit quantitative approach to this problem requires (a) a priori information about the interior geometry of the car and the calibration of the camera, and (b) accurate computation of the subjects location and eye direction.
+This paper describes a qualitative approach.
+The subject is observed over an extended period of time, and a pose-space histogramis used to record the frequency with which particular head poses occur.
+For observation of a car driver, peaks will appear in the histogram corresponding to the most frequently viewed directions-straight-ahead and toward the mirrors.
+Each peak is labelled, and the head pose of the driver in all subsequent images is then classified by use of the histogram.
+The head pose classification is refined by a qualitative measurement of the eye pose.